Kayaker’s photos show crack in closed I-40 bridge in 2016

 According to the memo, Frazier said he did not believe it was safe to use the under-bridge unit to inspect along the outside of the tie girder, despite it being standard procedure to do so.
 Hill wrote that the machinery had safety features to keep it stable.

-The Arkansas DOT has also referred the incident to federal investigators and said it is reinspecting all the “fracture critical” bridges that had been reviewed by the fired employee.
+The Arkansas DOT has also referred the incident to federal investigators and said it is reinspecting the other eight “fracture critical” bridges that had been reviewed by the fired employee.

 Moore said he feels like he performed a public service by sharing the photos.